 Alexis de Tocqueville, On Democracy in America,

-Now for Alexis de Tocqueville, Americans have a natural tendency to application, to the practical side.
+Now for Alexis de Tocqueville, Americans have a natural tendency to applications, to the practical side.

 In particular, he contrasts the aristocratic and the democratic environments.